IgnacioLD/ignaciotech/content/projects/augen.md

 # Augen: AI Vision Assistant for Accessibility

-Augen is a cutting-edge AI-powered vision assistant designed to enhance accessibility for visually impaired users.
-The project combines advanced computer vision technology with natural language processing to provide real-time scene description and navigation assistance.
+Augen is a small, AI‑based vision assistant to support accessibility.
+It uses computer vision and simple voice features to describe a scene and help with basic navigation.
+It’s a work in progress and improves slowly with feedback.

 ## Key Features